apache/cordova-coho/docs/plugins-release-process.md

 #### Choose a Release Identifier

-Releases are identified by a "Release Identifier", that is used in commit messages and for temporary folders etc. Good choices are unique and have a direct relation to the release you are about to perform.
+Releases are identified by a "Release Identifier" that is used in commit messages and for temporary folders.
+Good choices are unique and have a direct relation to the release you are about to perform.
 Examples for valid identifiers would be `plugins20190506` or `splashscreen@503`.

 You set it similar to the active plugins: